Director and senior yoga teacher

 Amelia was first introduced to yoga while studying Fine Arts at the National Art School in Sydney in 1999.
-Inspired by the joy and serenity it brought her, Amelia began a regular practice before going on to complete her teacher training with Samadhi Bliss Yoga, Sydney in 2002.
+Inspired by the joy and serenity it brought her, Amelia began a regular practice before going on to complete her teacher training with Katie Manitsis at Samadhi Bliss Yoga, Sydney in 2002.

-Amelia taught Yoga full time at Samadhi Bliss in Newtown until she was selected to undertake a one on one teacher training in 2006 with Simon Borg Olivier and Bianca Machliss of Yoga Synergy Sydney, one of the few schools left in Australia still instructing teachers in this traditional way.
+Amelia taught Yoga full time at Samadhi Bliss in Newtown until she was selected to undertake a one-on-one apprenticeship in 2006 with Simon Borg Olivier and Bianca Machliss of Yoga Synergy Sydney, one of the few schools left in Australia still instructing teachers in this traditional way.

 My first yoga class was in Panama in 2006, overlooking the Caribbean!!!
 It was a welcomed way for me to reconnect with people again after having travelled for some time and feeling a lack of friends and community.
 My practice however, did not begin until my return to Sydney in 2008.
 I was able to immerse myself in regular classes, grateful for the support and nourishment it offered me in that time of transition and excited by the new sense of self I was experiencing.